JonJala/mtag/README.md

 ## Getting Started

+We recommend installing the [Anaconda python distribution](https://www.continuum.io/downloads) as it includes all of the packages listed above.
+It also makes updating packages relatively painless with the `conda update` command.

 To run `mtag`, you will need to have Python 2.7 installed with the following packages:

 * `numpy`